ICOA-SBC/GSON-cheminformatics/README.md

 The materials are exactly the same.
 The only difference is the appearance.
 Both can take around 10 minutes, but does not require any kind of setup on your machine.

+**Remarks:**

+1. To save resources, your connection to the `Binder` server will be **automatically cut off** if you have no activity for around 10 mins

+2. Your changes to the notebooks will **NOT be saved**.
+So if you reconnect, you lose all what you have done previously...

 ## Organisation of year 2023-2024